BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 ```

 * **Message Activity -> WhatsApp location Message**
-For location message you should create entity and it can be one of this two types: *GeoCoordinates* or *Place*.
+For location message you should create an entity and it can be one of these two types: *GeoCoordinates* or *Place*.

 ```cs
   activity.Entities.Add(new GeoCoordinates